novaz03/STAGE/docs/modules/pipeline/README.md

 - `evacmob.pipeline.mlp` – trains the bottleneck classifier that produced the `z_poi` latents in the notebooks.
 The helper writes the enriched parquet and saves the checkpoint.
-- `evacmob.pipeline.autoencoder` – builds the Transformer autoencoder used for trajectory latent modelling (supports real and synthetic inputs).
+- `evacmob.pipeline.autoencoder` – builds the Transformer autoencoder used for trajectory latent modelling on the joined GEOID/SES dataset.

 Visualisation helpers still rely on the existing `evacmob.visualize` module; everything else should prefer the `evacmob.pipeline` implementations.